ndb796/Pytorch-Adversarial-Training-CIFAR/README.md

 * The basic experiment setting used in this repository follows the setting used in [Madry Laboratory](https://github.com/MadryLab/cifar10_challenge).
 * Dataset: CIFAR-10 (10 classes)
-* Attack method: PGD attack (Epsilon size is 0.0314 in L-infinity bound)
+* Attack method: PGD attack
+  1) Epsilon size: 0.0314 for L-infinity bound
+  2) Epsilon size: 0.25 or 0.5 for L2 bound
 * Training batch size: 128
 * Weight decay: 0.0002
 * Momentum: 0.9